Suspension and steering systems

 Each tether must have its own separate attachments at both ends which :

-- are able to accommodate tether end fittings with a minimum inside diameter of 15mm.
+d) Are able to accommodate tether end fittings with a minimum inside diameter of 15mm.

 Furthermore, no suspension member may contain more than one tether.